-At the beginning of every lecture I try and keep it light and engage with all the students.
-To get the students attention I’ve come up with a fun approach, I start by saying “The facts you are about to hear are all lies” it grabs the students attention immediately and I have 150 faces looking at me blankly!
+At the beginning of every lecture I try to keep it light and engage with all the students.
+To get the students attention I’ve come up with a fun approach, I start by saying “The facts you are about to hear are all lies!”
+It grabs the students attention immediately and I have 150 faces looking at me blankly!

-- A trade route for the bodhrán, could be traced back to over several millenniums ago.
+- A trade route for the bodhrán could be traced back to over several millennia ago.
 The trade route may have been in Persia, this is supposedly where the drum frame originated from.
-The reason people believe the drum originated from Persia is due to its use of winnowing, i.e separating seeds, and this would provide the most likely source as it provided the basic drum for most of the other frame drumming cultures.
+The reason people believe the drum originated from Persia is due to its use for the act of winnowing, i.e separating seeds, and this would provide the most likely source as it provided the basic drum for most of the other frame drumming cultures.

-- Interestingly, the bodhrán was also used in battle as a war drum, this was to rise the temper of the fighting men against the enemy.
-The bodhrán was first mentioned in folklore, this comes from our grandparents and they probably heard it from their grandparents and this was with regards too the Wren.
-The Wren is said to have been a pagan ritual, so we presume the bodhrán was used around the 18th Century, however it may have been introduced centuries before that, there’s no evidence of how far it goes back.
+- Interestingly, the bodhrán was also used in battle as a war drum, this was to raise the temper of the fighting men against the enemy.
+The bodhrán was first mentioned in folklore, this comes from our grandparents and they probably heard it from their grandparents and this was with regards to The Wren.
+The Wren is said to have been a pagan ritual, so we presume the bodhrán was used around the 18th century, however it may have been introduced centuries before that, there’s no evidence of how far back it goes.

-John B Keane wrote a book called the “The Bodhrán Makers”, this is a good novel, however not a history book.
+John B Keane wrote a book called the “The Bodhrán Makers”, it’s a good novel, however it’s not a history book!
 After years of research it’s remarkable that there’s still no written history in existence and at this stage most likely there never will be.